The BOA has appointed 22 Regional Advisers to support T&O surgeons. Find out more about your Regional Advisers here.

 Given the growing musculoskeletal disease burden, and the transformative impact surgery can have for the right patients, we believe surgeons, commissioners and colleagues across the NHS should work together to increase surgical capacity.

 The British Orthopaedic Association shares the concerns surrounding the new contract for all junior doctors in England and the effect this will have on our already over stretched workforce.
 Please see our latest statement here.

 BOA Annual Congress | 19th–22nd September 2017

-The BOA Annual Congress 2016 will take place at the Belfast Waterfront from 13th–16th September.
+The BOA Annual Congress 2017 will take place at the ACC in Liverpool from 19th – 22nd September.